Writing 101

 Confucius was a complex figure who lived in a complex time.
 His ideas and teachings have had a profound and lasting impact on Chinese philosophy, ethics, and culture.
 Confucius' emphasis on morality, education, and social relationships has resonated with people throughout history, and his ideas continue to be studied and debated today.

-Confucius' enduring legacy is a testament to the power of ideas and the importance of philosophy in shaping human culture and society.
+For those asking to write my thesis on Confucian philosophy, his enduring legacy is a testament to the power of ideas and the importance of philosophy in shaping human culture and society.
 Whether one agrees with his ideas or not, there is no denying that Confucius was one of the most significant figures in Chinese history, and his influence continues to be felt around the world.